How Do I Use Gleam to Track Custom Actions With JavaScript?

 • Add the Gleam embed script to your site

-• Create a Custom Action in your campaign
+• Create a Custom Action inside your campaign

 See Next Article